 In general, the size of the gallery and the numbers of applications and the need to fulfil ArtPod’s objectives require that some selection be made of which art to show.

 The ArtPod aims to provide interesting art for viewers, and to encourage participation in the arts by community members.
-Rejection does not mean that the art was found to be poor or worthless — it only means that given the space available and the applications received, more suitable pieces were available for this show.
+If a piece is not selected its not about the quality of the work — it only means that given the space available and the applications received, more suitable pieces were available for this show.
 ArtPod hopes that artists will continue to contribute in the future.
 In general, the selection criteria include qualitative and practical issues.

 Qualitative issues: include the creativity and originality of the interpretation of the theme, the quality of overall design, composition and colour, the work’s impact in the context of the theme.
 The juror will take account of experience of artists, with allowances for skills shown in pieces by self-identified “emerging” artists (who have only been showing for two or fewer years—see also submission contents, below.)